 And remember, be honest, they’ll appreciate it.

-Just 6 days later (faster than usual) we got postive answer.
+Just 6 days later (faster than usual) we got a postive answer.

 If you run out of the ideas on how to differentiate your business from others, ask a professional.
 Not the one that would harm the others, but the one who could help you.

-On the other hand, if you believe you are the one who is being attacked with negative SEO, act immediately, before it’s too late.
-Also, keep track of your backlinks on a daily basis and if you notice anything suspicious, backlink audit could help you to clean your backlink profile and to prevent being penalized.
+On the other hand, if you believe you are the one who is being attacked with negative SEO, act immediately.
+It pays to keep an eye on the health of your backlink profile.